On the Shapes of Interstellar Grains: Modeling Extinction and Polarization by Spheroids and Continuous Distributions of Ellipsoids: Self-Consistent Dielectric Functions Derived from Infrared Absorption

 \section{Self-Consistent Dielectric Functions Derived from Infrared Absorption}

+The relationship between $\Cabs(\lambda)$ and $\Cpol(\lambda)$ derived in the previous sections can be leveraged on astronomical data in the infrared.
+Here we show how the full dielectric function $\epsilon(\lambda)$ can be estimated using knowledge of the infrared opacity.

-Suppose that we have an estimate for the dielectric function $\epsilon(\lambda)$ of the grain material at short wavelengths $\lambda < \lambda_1$, and have observational knowledge of the extinction $\tau(\lambda)$ at infrared wavelengths $\lambda>\lambda_1$, from which we can estimate the absorption cross section per grain volume $\Cran/V$ for randomly-oriented grains (see Appendix \ref{app:estimating Cran}).
-This applies to the silicate material in the ISM, where we have constraints on the absorption cross section in the neighborhood of the strong absorption features at 9.7$\micron$ and 18$\micron$.
-Here we show how one can use the observed $\Cran^{\rm (obs)}/V$ to obtain the complex dielectric function $\epsilon(\lambda)$ at infrared wavelengths.
-We will apply this to interstellar silicates in a following paper \citep{Draine+Hensley_2017b}.
+Suppose that we have an estimate of the dielectric function $\epsilon(\lambda)$ of the grain material at short wavelengths $\lambda < \lambda_1$, and have observational knowledge of the extinction $\tau(\lambda)$ at infrared wavelengths $\lambda>\lambda_1$, $\Sigma_{\rm d}$, and an estimate for the grain material density $\rho$.
+From these we can estimate the observed absorption cross section per grain volume $\Cran^{\rm (obs)}/V$ for randomly-oriented grains (see Appendix \ref{app:estimating Cran}).
+This applies to the dust material in the ISM, where we have constraints on the infrared and far-infrared opacity, including the strong silicate absorption features at 9.7$\micron$ and 18$\micron$.
+Here we show how one can use the ``observed'' $\Cran^{\rm (obs)}(\lambda)/V$ to obtain the complex dielectric function $\epsilon(\lambda)$ at infrared wavelengths.

-We will assume that at wavelengths $\lambda > \lambda_1$ the grains have $a\ll\lambda$, so that we can employ the electric dipole approximation (\ref{eq:Cran_ed}) to relate $\Cran/V$ to the complex dielectric function.
+We assume that at wavelengths $\lambda > \lambda_1$ the grains have $a\ll\lambda$, so that we can employ the electric dipole approximation (\ref{eq:Cran_ed}) to relate $\Cran/V$ to the complex dielectric function.
 We must, of course, make an assumption about the grain shape, or distribution of grain shapes.
 For spheres, spheroids, ellipsoids, or the CDEs discussed in this paper, we have analytic expressions relating $\Cran/V$ to the dielectric function $\epsilon(\lambda)$; the analytic result enables efficient iterative algorithms to be applied to solve the system of equations.